Follow steps given at go.roku.com/lowpower when you encounter a low power warning message on your Roku player.

 Connecting to a power outlet in the wall will give the additional required power for the Roku player.
 The Roku player will not start every time you turn on your TV as it will be externally receiving power.
 The Roku player will run much faster than being connected to the USB slot on TV.

 Go.roku.com/lowpower will provide you all the details regarding the Power issues on your Roku device.
-If you need any assistant call our toll-free number at +1-888-269-1011 or visit us at www.go-roku.com
+Visit us at www.go-roku.com